Dyna-Soar/email-sender/README.md

-# This is an email sender service, with python
+# This is a simple smtp server with python

-## TODO